Instruction Attributes#

 (define_reservation reservation-name regexp)

-is a string giving name of regexp
+reservation-name is a string giving name of regexp.

 Functional unit names and reservation names are in the same name